hivesolutions/builds/README.md

 In order to create a Virtual Box compatible image (VDI) issue the command:

     DEV_NAME=/dev/sdb make.vdi.sh

+To deploy a new version of the Scudum distrubtion to the rpository use:

+    VERSION=/dev/sdb deploy.sh

 To create an img file of an hard drive and then install it on a device use (experimental):